14h4i/system_monitor_cli/README.md

-# System Monitor CLI
+# system_monitor_cli

 A command-line interface (CLI) for controlling the System Monitor server, which is part of the System Monitor package.

 ## Description

-The **System Monitor CLI** package provides a command-line interface to start and stop the System Monitor server, which is a component of the [System Monitor package](https://pub.dev/packages/system_monitor).
+The **system_monitor_cli** package provides a command-line interface to start and stop the System Monitor server, which is a component of the [system_monitor](https://pub.dev/packages/system_monitor) package.
 The server allows you to monitor system metrics using WebSocket communication.

 ## Installation